 Christie was responding to the demand from House Majority Leader Eric Cantor (R-Va.) that any relief offered to victims of the hurricane be offset by spending cuts in other parts of the budget.
 “Nobody was asking about offsetting budget cuts in Joplin,” Christie said, referring to Joplin, Missouri, hard-hit by a tornado this past May.
 “And I don’t want to hear about the fact that offsetting budget cuts have to come first, before New Jersey citizens are taken care of.”

 He also took a swipe at the prolonged debt-ceiling wrangling in Washington.
 “You want to figure out budget cuts, that’s fine.
 You’re going to turn it into a fiasco like that debt-limit thing, where you’re fighting with each other for eight or nine weeks.
 And you expect the citizens of my state to wait?
 They’re not going to wait.
 And I’m going to fight to make sure that they don’t.”

-New Jersey was declared a federal disaster area shortly afterward.
+New Jersey was declared a federal disaster area shortly after this.